shchauh/dapr-workshop/prerequisites.md

 Dapr can be run in either self-hosted or Kubernetes modes.
-Running Dapr runtime in self-hosted mode enables you to develop Dapr applications in your local development environment and then deploy and run them in other Dapr supported environments.
+Running dapr runtime in self-hosted mode enables you to develop dapr applications in your local development environment and then deploy and run them in other supported environments.
 For example, you can develop Dapr applications in self-hosted mode and then deploy them to any Kubernetes cluster.

 For the purpose of this workshop we need to install following prerequisites